-You can use the Members search field to find a specific user.
-The list of users filters as you type.

-3. Set the permissions at the required level.
+- 3. Select the users you want to add to the definition using either of the following options: - Select a user from the Members drop-down field. - Type directly into the Members search field to find a specific user.
+The list of users is automatically adjusted to filter out members as you type. - 4.
+Set the permissions at the required level.
 By default, the creator will be the owner and all others will be members.
 You can change any permission, but you must have at least one owner assigned:

 Access Level Description Owner With this level of access the user can read, write, delete and initiate sign-off of the process definition.
 The user who created the process definition will automatically be given owner rights.
 In detail, they can perform the following: Edit Definition - Allows the user to edit the process definition, if it's not locked by another user.
-Increase Major - Allows the user to increase the major version of the process definition. • View - Allows the user to view the process definition, they will not be able to edit the process definition in this mode. • Edit Access Control - The user can alter the access privileges of different members.
-Members are alerted to their access change via a notification.
-Sign off Options - This gives the user three options: Submit for sign off - Sends a notification to members letting them know that they need to sign off on the process definition.
-Redact Sign-off - Owner can redact the sign-off. • Member Sign off - View the different members who have and have not signed off. • View Update Note - Allows the user to see the latest update note, date it was updated and the user who updated. • Delete - Reverts the process definition to the previous version.
+Increase Major - Allows the user to increase the major version of the process definition.
+View - Allows the user to view the process definition, they will not be able to edit the process definition in this mode. • Edit Access Control - The user can alter the access privileges of different members.
+Members are alerted to their access change via a notification. • Sign off Options - This gives the user three options: Submit for sign off - Sends a notification to members letting them know that they need to sign off on the process definition.
+Redact Sign-off - Owner can redact the sign-off.
+Member Sign off - View the different members who have and have not signed off.
+View Update Note - Allows the user to see the latest update note, date it was updated and the user who updated.
+Delete - Reverts the process definition to the previous version.
 If it is the earliest version, this deletes the process definition entirely.

 Access Level Description Contributor With this level of access the user can read and edit the process definition.
 In detail, they can: Edit Definition - Allows the user to edit the process definition, if it's not locked by another user.
-Increase Major - Allows the user to increase the major version of the process definition. • View - Allows the user to view the process definition, they will not be able to edit the process definition in this mode. • View Update Note - Allows the user to see the latest update note, date it was updated and the user who updated.
+Increase Major - Allows the user to increase the major version of the process definition.
+View - Allows the user to view the process definition, they will not be able to edit the process definition in this mode.
+View Update Note - Allows the user to see the latest update note, date it was updated and the user who updated.
 Viewer With this level of access the user can read the process definition.
-In detail, they can: • View - Allows the user to view the process definition, they will not be able to edit the process definition in this mode. • View Update Note - Allows the user to see the latest update note, date it was updated and the user who updated.
+In detail, they can: View - Allows the user to view the process definition, they will not be able to edit the process definition in this mode.
+View Update Note - Allows the user to see the latest update note, date it was updated and the user who updated.

-4. Click Create definition.
+5. Click Create definition.